Likert Scale

 UMUX-LITE

-A common way to score surveys based on Likert scales is to assign a numerical value to each point in the scale (for example 1 for Strongly Disagree, 2 for Disagree, 3 for Neutral and so on), then calculate an average value from all the survey respondents.
+A common way to score multi-question surveys based on Likert scales is to assign a numerical value to each point in the scale (for example 1 for Strongly Disagree, 2 for Disagree, 3 for Neutral and so on), then calculate an average value for each question from all the survey respondents.
+The score for the whole survey is then usually the sum of individual question scores.

 Some survey formats, such as SUS, alternate between redundant positive and negative statements to detect bias.
 In such cases, the scoring method requires normalisation.
 A typical way to do that is to subtract 1 from positive statement scores (normalizing the scale to start with 0), and to subtract the negative statement scores from the maximum value (inverting and normalizing the scale to start with 0).
 For example, choosing 1 on a positive statement would score as 0, but choosing 1 on a negative statement with a 5-point scale would score as 4.
 This allows an average to be calculated from both positive and negative statement responses, and even to score the entire survey with a single numerical value.